 Foods to Avoid with Insulin Resistance

 Reducing processed foods with refined sugar, flour, and oils is the first step in reversing insulin resistance.
 Don’t place too much emphasis on what you can’t eat.
 Instead, focus on adding whole, health-promoting foods to your diet.
-Eat foods that your ancestors would recognize as food, food you cook into meals, and read labels for whole-food ingredients.
+Eat foods that your ancestors would recognize as food, food you cook into meals, foods without added sugars and read labels for whole-food ingredients.

 Which Foods Improve Insulin Resistance?

-Eating balanced meals and snacks with three key components will help you meet your nutrient needs and improve your metabolic health.
+Eating balanced meals and snacks with three key components will help you meet your nutrient needs and improve your blood glucose level and metabolic health.
 These include:

 In other words, there’s more to the insulin resistance story than demonizing carbohydrates.
 Read more in Debunking Carb Myths Part 1 and Part 2.